-- Energy Options are yet another, more simple way to hedge price risk.
+- Energy options are yet another, simpler way to hedge price risk.
 They are less expensive than the outright purchase or sale of the underlying contracts.
-We will cover the types and their uses:
+We will cover the types of energy options and their uses:

 At the successful completion of this lesson, students should be able to:

 - explain the following financial derivatives and their uses:

 - comprehend the importance of the natural gas basis swap and its application in hedging locational price risk;